Jason Nahrung

 Jason Nahrung (born 1968) is an Australian horror author and journalist who lives in Melbourne with his partner Kirstyn McDermott.
-Nahrung has previously written for The Courier-Mail newspaper in Queensland, with a special interest in speculative fiction and horror-related topics.
-He was co-winner the 2005 William Atheling Jnr award for Criticism or Review.
+Nahrung has previously written for The Courier-Mail in Queensland, with a special interest in speculative fiction and horror-related topics.
+He was co-winner the 2005 William Atheling Jr. Award for Criticism or Review.
 His first novel, The Darkness Within (based on an unpublished novella co-written with Mil Clayton), was published in June 2007 by Hachette Livre in Australia.
 Nahrung has also published some horror and speculative fiction short stories.